P-p-H-d/mlib/README.md

 * MUL(obj1, obj2, obj3) : set obj1 to the product of obj2 and obj3.
 Default is '*' C operator.
 * DIV(obj1, obj2, obj3) : set obj1 to the division of obj2 and obj3.
 Default is '/' C operator.
 * PUSH(container, obj) : push 'object' into 'container'.
 How it is pushed is container dependent.
 * POP(&obj, container) : pop an object from 'container' and save it in '*obj' if obj is not NULL.
-How it is popped is container dependent.
+Which object is popped is container dependent.
+Undefined behavior is there is no object in the container.
 * PUSH_MOVE(container, &obj) : push and move the object '*obj' into 'container'.
 How it is pushed is container dependent but '*obj' is cleared afterwise.
 * POP_MOVE(&obj, container) : pop an object from 'container' and init & move it in '*obj'.
-How it is popped is container dependent. '*obj' shall be uninitialize.
+Which object is popped is container dependent. '*obj' shall be uninitialized.
+Undefined behavior is there is no object in the container.
+* SPLICE\_BACK(containerDst, containerSrc, it): move the object referenced by the iterator 'it' from 'containerSrc' into 'containerDst'.
+Where is move is container dependent.
+Afterwise 'it' points to the next item in 'containerSrc'.
+* SPLICE\_AT(containerDst, itDst, containerSrc, itSrc): move the object referenced by the iterator 'itSrc' from 'containerSrc' just after the object referenced by the iterator 'itDst' in 'containerDst'.
+If 'itDst' doesn't reference a valid object, it is inserted as the first item of the container (See method 'INSERT').
+Afterwise 'itSrc' references the next item in 'containerSrc'and 'itDst' references the moved item in 'containerDst'.
 * TYPE() --> type: return the type associated to this oplist.
 * SUBTYPE() --> type: return the type of the element stored in the container.
 * OPLIST() --> oplist: return the oplist of the type of the elements stored in the container.